justinmeiners/justinmeiners.github.io/foundations-of-math-reading/README.md

 **04/13/2019**

-One of my favorite courses in college was a a philosophy of language which introduced me to the foundations of math project.
+One of my favorite courses in college was philosophy of language.
-It has since become one of my
+Along with interesting philosphy it introduced me to the foundations of math project which has since become one of my favorite subjects to learn about.

-favorite subjects to study and led me to discover some of my favorite books of all time.
+Some of my favorite books of all time come out of this interest.

-I wanted to organize a few of the most important books I read into a list for others who are interested.
+I wanted to organize a few of these into a list for others who are interested in the topic.
 Note that many good books were left out in favor of the very best.

 You will notice a theme in my commentary.